1. Home

 Am I at Risk for Gout?

-You might be at risk of developing Gout if;
+You may be at higher risk for developing Gout if:

 Complications

-• Joint damage: Regular inflammation and swelling of the affected joints can lead to stiffness and damage in joints or cartilage.
+• Joint Damage: Ongoing inflammation can cause stiffness and long-term damage to joints and cartilage.

-Bronchitis refers to an infection that irritates the main airways of the lungs (the bronchi), leading to inflammation.
-The infection is typically preceded by the flu, the common cold, or some upper respiratory tract infection.
-The main symptom of the illness is a cough.
-Schedule a consultation if you observe the symptoms, and we’ll help you out, either by treating you or recommending you to an urgent care provider.
+Acute bronchitis is an infection that causes inflammation in the main airways of the lungs (the bronchi).
+It usually follows a cold, flu, or other upper respiratory infection.
+The main symptom is a persistent cough.
+If you notice these symptoms, schedule a consultation with us, and we can help either by treating you or recommending you to an urgent care provider if needed.

 Menu